codesidian/Python-MissionChiefBot/README.md

 - Open source, no hidden viruses.
 - Automatic despatching.
 - Ability to read missions requirements.
-- Practically undetectable, using only user avaiable buttons and pages- no API calls.
+- Practically undetectable, using only user avaiable buttons and pages- no API calls all using the browser.
 - Hide the browser from opening - set `headless_mode` to `true` in your config.ini.
 - Send only a batch of missions at a time - set `mission_batch_amount` to the amount required in your config.ini.
 - Super fast, the bot caches any vehciles and mission it comes across.